-- a.
+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.

-Property is currently used for an office with a shop and storage yard.
-No the proposal will not affect current land uses on nearby or adjacent properties. - b.
+A portion of the site and surrounding properties are currently used for agriculture.
+Proposal will not affect current land uses on the site or nearby properties.

+b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?